-The Degree Audit Reporting System (DARS) is a self-directed, automated electronic tool for tracking a student's progress toward completing an academic program (degree, diploma or certificate).
-DARS includes a degree audit system and an automated transfer evaluation system that produces screen, print, and web degree audits and transfer evaluation reports.
-DARS is currently implemented at all Minnesota State Colleges and Universities institutions and the University of Minnesota.
-Students can print their own DARS report by accessing the student eservices link on the college website.
+uAchieve Degree Audit is a self-directed, automated electronic tool for tracking a student's progress toward completing an academic program (degree, diploma or certificate). uAchieve includes a degree audit system and an automated transfer evaluation system that produces screen, print, and web degree audits and transfer evaluation reports. uAchieve is a CollegeSource, Inc Software product and is currently implemented at all Minnesota State Colleges and Universities institutions.
+Students can print their own uAchieve degree audit report by accessing the student eservices link on the college website.